DreadPirateLynx/input-remapper-xautopresets/README.md

 Alternatively, `input-remapper-xautopresets` can be used directly as an interface for `systemctl`:
 ```
-input-remapper-xautopresets v1.0.0
+input-remapper-xautopresets v1.1.2
-Automatic input-remapper preset manager for systems with access to xdotools
+Automatic input-remapper preset manager for systems with access to xdotool

 Valid options:
 -h        Display this table